Updated: Sep 3

 Cognitive behavioral therapy is a form of short-term talk therapy that explores the thoughts behind behaviors and feelings.
 CBT helps patients build healthier habits and thought associations to empower them to let go of negative patterns in their lives.
 This form of therapy can be make a huge difference when it comes to managing stress and breaking unwanted habits.
 CBT has the potential to be a good fit for stress-fueled bruxism because it addresses the underlying anxiety that causes bruxism.

-At SeaBrook Dental Lab, we've made it quick and convenient for you to help your patients stop the damage caused by chronic clenching with Ecofit mouthguards.
-Ecofits are 100% BPA-free and non-allergenic making them an ideal choice for patients who are also concerned about the materials that go into their mouth.
-Ecofit mouthguards can be worn day or night depending on severity and need.
+At SeaBrook Dental Lab, we've made it quick and convenient for you to help your patients stop the damage caused by chronic clenching with 3D Felxible Nightguards - 100% BPA-Free and Non-Allergenic making them an ideal choice for patients who care about the materials that go into the mouth.
+3D Felxible Nightguards can be worn day or night depending on severity and need.

 3D Felxible Nightguards can help protect against the consequences of bruxism, but getting to the root of the problem, as with anything in life, is the surest and safest course.